beckman9191/Convey-s-game-of-life/readme.md

-Zhengnan Zhu
-20782130 z263zhu
-Windows 10
+Tested under Windows 10

+Hotkeys:
-Hotkeys: (I choose to impletement the second feature) P <- pause, which also means that we switch to the manual mode N <- advance one frame at a time
+P <- pause, which also means that we switch to the manual mode N <- advance one frame at a time
 R <- resume to the automatic mode